Link Search Menu Expand Document

 IPSec is misconfigured: (1) enabled on one side (see show int tunnel configured), or mismatched pre-shared key.

-Down - In progress – Tunnel is down.
+down - in progress – Tunnel is down.
 Meanwhile, the appliance is exchanging control information with the appliance at the other end, trying to bring up the tunnel.

 MTU Maximum Transmission Unit.
 The largest possible unit of data that can be sent on a given physical medium.
 MTUs up to 9000 bytes are supported.
 Auto allows the tunnel MTU to be discovered automatically.
 It overrides the MTU setting.